 The fruit flies are attracted to the apple cider vinegar.

 The dish soap is very important.
 The soap breaks up the surface tension on the vinegar.
-So when the flies land on the surface to feed they sink to the bottom and drowned.
+So when the flies land on the surface to feed they sink to the bottom and drown.
 Without the dish soap, your vinegar just becomes a nice place for the fruit flies to get a drink.
 So be sure to add the dish soap

 , it only takes 2 or 3 drops.